General information about the Privacy Act and the APPs can also be found on the Office of the Australian Information

 If you have any comments on the technical operations or functionality of the pages of our website, please use this contact form.

 Answering the questions on this form is voluntary and does in any way affect your access to this website.
-You can use a pseudonym, or you do not have to identify yourself, when you are completing the contact form to provide us with site feedback.
+You do not have to identify yourself, when you are completing the contact form to provide us with site feedback.

 By submitting any personal information through online forms you are consenting, for the purposes of the Privacy Act 1988 (Cth), to your personal information being disclosed to us and potentially other appropriate third parties, Commonwealth government entities and statutory agencies for the purposes of responding to your request and also, program administration, regulation and evaluation.

-We are subject to the Privacy Act 1988 which requires that it complies with the Information Privacy Principles (IPPs) set out in the Act.
-The IPPs set out how Australian Government agencies should collect, use, store and disclose personal information and how individuals can access records containing their personal information.
-General information about the Privacy Act and IPPs can be found on the Office of the Australian Information Commissioners website.
+We are subject to the Privacy Act 1988 which requires that we comply with the Australian Privacy Principles (APPs) set out in the Act.
+The APPs set out how Australian Government agencies should collect, use, store and disclose personal information and how individuals can access records containing their personal information.
+General information about the Privacy Act and APPs can be found on the Office of the Australian Information Commissioners website.